 (b) each provision of this Act that would have permitted or required a person to give a report about the prisoner had the prisoner been sentenced on or after 31 August 2003 and before commencement is taken to have applied, and the former transitional provision is taken not to have applied, to and in respect of the prisoner during that period.

-[Section 124 inserted by No. 45 of 2016 s.
+[Section 124 inserted: No. 45 of 2016 s.
 14.]

 125. Participation in re-socialisation programmes: pre-1996 prisoners